 I’m not ready, but it’s happening.
 I’m starting to get emails hawking sweaters and fall outfits.
 I’m seeing back-to-school items for sale.
 Any day now, the pumpkin spice onslaught will begin.
 And I’m not ready!
 In the world of marketing, everything is always several weeks ahead of where we actually are in real life.
 But […]

-We’re so happy to present our new song and video, “Home“!
+We’re so happy to present our NEW video, “Home“!
 We are Kentucky artists sharing music, dance, food, and a big party!
 Some folks don’t realize that Kentucky is a place with much cultural diversity to share, and we’re working to change that.
-Our group, Cornbread & Tortillas, is a collective of Appalachian and […]
+Our group, Cornbread & Tortillas, is a collective of Appalachian and Latino artists, […]

 I teach traditional dance of the Appalachian Mountains, and one of the of the first questions I often get asked in my classes is, “What’s the difference between clogging and flatfooting?”
 Buck dance is another name that you often hear for this group of related forms.
 So what’s the difference?
 The answer is both simple […]